scholacantorum/public-site/sing/index.md

     <p>Singers are encouraged to donate $350 to Schola Cantorum for the year, or $600 for couples.
 We strive to receive donations from 100% of our membership, but no singer is ever turned away for lack of funds.</p>
   </li>
   <li><b>What are the attendance expectations for singers?</b>
     <p>We strive for perfect attendance!
 Singers are expected to attend all rehearsals and all performances for the year.
-If illness or conflicts make attendance impossible, singers are asked to inform their Section Leader as soon as possible.</p>
-    <p>Any singer who misses more than two rehearsals for any given concert will be asked to attend a singing session with the Artistic Director and their Section Leader to demonstrate that they are adequately prepared musically.
+If illness or conflicts make attendance impossible, singers are asked to inform their Section Leader as soon as possible.
+Any singer who misses more than two rehearsals for any given concert, or misses any dress rehearsal, will be asked to attend a singing session with the Artistic Director and their Section Leader to demonstrate that they are adequately prepared musically.
 Singers who are not prepared at this session will be asked to sit out the concert, but will be invited to return for the next concert.</p>
   </li>
   <li><b>Will I need to re-audition?</b>
-    <p>All singers will be asked to sing privately for the Artistic Director on a rotating basis after 1, 2, or 3 years.</p>
+    <p>All singers will be asked to sing privately for the Artistic Director on a rotating basis after 1, 2, or 3 years.
+Former Schola members who have not met the attendance requirements discussed above, or who have not sung in two consecutive concerts sets, will need to re-audition before returning to Schola.</p>
   </li>
   <li><b>What do we wear when we perform?</b>
   <p>The standard performing attire is a tuxedo with a pleated shirt and a wing collar, or a specific dress selected by Schola's Wardrobe Committee.
 Singers are expected to purchase their own concert attire, but again, no singer is ever turned away for lack of funds.</p>